MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-nonstock-items.md

 A new item card pre-filled with information from the catalog item and an item template are created.
 You can edit the information about the new item if needed.
 To learn more about creating items, go to [Register New Items](inventory-how-register-new-items.md).

+> [!NOTE]
+> An item reference is automatically item between the vendor's item number and your new item number.
+To learn more about item references, go to [Use Item References](inventory-how-use-item-cross-refs.md).

 ## To sell a catalog item and convert it to a normal item

 The following process uses a sales order, but the steps are the same for blanket sales orders and quotes.